tikkikkit21/tikkikkit21/README.md

 ## 👋 Hi there, I'm Tikki

 ### 📗 About Me
 Hello!
 My name is Timothy Cui, though I usually go by Tikki.
-I'm currently a senior at Virginia Tech who's majoring in Computer Science.
-I'm passionate about all things computer science, but I'm particularly interested in AI/ML.
-I particularly desire to work robotic and vehicle autonomy.
+I'm passionate about all things computer science and I aim to be a well-rounded programmer.
+I've taken lots of electives and LinkedIn Learning courses to help broaden my skillset.
+However, I'm mainly interested in AI/ML, particularly when it comes to computer vision and vehicle/robotic autonomy.

 ### 🎓 Education
-I'm finishing up my Bachelor of Science at Virginia Tech.
-After graduating this spring of 2024, I will continue my education at Virginia Tech with a Master of Engineering in Computer Science.
-During my Master's, I will be concentrating in *Data Analytics & AI*.
+I graduated from Virginia Tech last spring with a Bachelor of Science in Computer Science.
+I am continuing my education at Virginia Tech with a Master of Engineering in Computer Science.
+During my Master's, I will be concentrating in Data Analytics & AI.

 ### 💻 Experience
 | Position                         | Company                                                      | Date        |